Skip to main content

 }

-When you are done with the development, run the following command to build the assets for production:
+When you're done developing, build the assets for production:

 npm run prod